-What do you do with stolen pumpkins?
-You get rid of the evidence.
-What’s the best way to do that?
+What do you do with all those fall pumpkins on your doorstep?
 You make something delicious out of it and share it with your friends and family.
 In my last post, I made pumpkin soup, but I had leftover pumpkin.
 As a Portuguese living in America, it still surprises me how much pumpkin spice flavor is in everything at this time of year (the most recent one I’ve seen is dog food).
 And yet, there’s not a lot of actual pumpkin being used in cooking.
 Your jack o’lantern “waste” will become your favorite part of the pumpkin because it’ll allow you to impress your friends with this recipe…

 Pumpkin Jam.
 Yes, Jam: the one pumpkin product the USA failed to produce.
 Don’t worry, Portugal’s got you covered.

 Doce de Abóbora / Pumpkin Jam

 Makes approximately 1.1 kg (2.4 lbs) of jam

 1.5 kg (3.3 lbs) of pumpkin

 1 kg (2.2 lbs) of granulated sugar

 3 cinnamon sticks